SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 ## <a name="reporting"></a>Exporting data with reports

 With the "Reporting" feature, you can request csv or xlsx reports for the whole tenant.
 Additionally you can choose to *Filter* according to specific devices, time ranges or *Fields*.
 The reports contain information about all specified "Filters" and enabled "Fields".
+Maximum number of documents that can be exported into a single xlsx file is 1 million.
+If the number of documents for defined "Filters" exceeds the limit, the resulted document gets only first 1 million of documents.

 To work with dashboard reports please refer to [Working with Dashboard Reports](#reports).